janaja92/psy300_tut/book/introduction.md

   name: python3
 ---

-# <i class="fas fa-hand-sparkles fa-fw"></i> Welcome to psy112!
+# <i class="fas fa-hand-sparkles fa-fw"></i> Welcome to ds300!

-This book contains the course contents for the Statistical Learning Seminar (psy112).
+This book contains the materials for the *Statistical Methods* Course of the Data Science and Machine Learning Master's Programme ad Carl von Ossietzky Universität Oldenburg.
 We will explore and discuss the contents of the lecture in a practical way using Python.

 ## Table of contents